Mexator/DSs-project1/report.md

 <img src='q7-2.png' width=150>
 <img src='q7-3.png' width=160>

 As you can see, even queries to the same IP are processed at different nodes of Docker-swarm.

+## Question 8.
+How to scale instances in the swarm?
+To add more instances to a swarm one can use `docker swarm join` command.
+This is done just in the same way as we joined workers.

+To run service on a newly added instances we can issue `docker service scale [service]=[number of nodes]` command.
+This will add more replicas of service.
+By default, docker swarm equally distributes replicas across the swarm.
+However, when new node joins the swarm, it does not receive new tasks.
+It is done in sake of saving consistent user experience.
+New tasks will be given to idle nodes.

+Autoscaling of swarm requires external tools, that will create docker-machines and join them to the swarm.
+This can not be done using only docker swarm.